 i) Heteroscedasticity Test

 In order to determine the existence of heteroscedasticity in the residuals of the regression model on poverty, Breusch- Pagan/Cook-Weisberg test was performed (Table 1).
 The test yielded a value of 1.06 at the value of 1 as the degree of freedom, and the p-value was 0.3022, so the statistical significance of heteroscedasticity was not supported.
 The p-value of 0.07 is bigger than 0.05, so we cannot say that constant variance is not a valid assumption.
 This proves that the residuals' variance was homogenous, which is one of the main assumptions of the statistical method used (OLS regression), and that the impact of IBLI on the outcomes of poverty occurrence was corroborated.
-The estimates of the standard errors of that model are reliable.as shown in Table 2.
+The estimates of the standard errors of that model are reliable as shown in Table 2.

 Table 2: Breusch-Pagan / Cook-Weisberg Test for Heteroscedasticity